 Nature's 'Brita Filter' Is Dying and Nobody Knows Why

-On "good" bad days, the shells lay open at the bottom of the river, shimmering in the refracted sunlight.
+On "good" bad days, the shells lie open at the bottom of the river, shimmering in the refracted sunlight.
 Their insides, pearl white and picked clean of flesh, flicker against the dark riverbed like a beacon, alerting the world above to a problem below.

 "That's what we look for in die-offs," says biologist Jordan Richard, standing knee-deep in the slow-flowing waters of the Clinch River in southwest Virginia.
 He points at a faint shape submerged about ten feet upstream.
 "I can tell from here that's a Pheasantshell, it's dead and it died recently.
 The algae development is really light."